Service Control¶

 Control the service instance running in the host OS namespace.
 This service will be reachable on interfaces and addresses managed by the host OS.

 The action to take on the service.
-Must be one of:
+Available actions vary by service.

 Start the service if it is not already running.